Jaimilit/beyond-the-barbell/README.md

 # Design and Structure

 The layout and design of this site was kept basic and simple.
 Minimal color was used to keep the design simple.
 [Coolors](https://coolors.co/) was used for simple color choices.
-This website is meant to be functional and therefore I kept the color palette simple and something similiar to what you would see in an actual gym.
+This website is meant to be functional and; therefore, I kept the color palette simple and something similiar to what you would see in an actual gym.

 * Fonts chosen to be easy to read and use
 *  Favicons used in theme of fitness